Brit Manuela Flaunts Fit Physique In Skintight Activewear

 In the caption, the social media sensation noted that she had just returned to Los Angeles.
 She also gave her followers a discount code for Myprotein.

-Quite a few of Brit’s followers took the time to shower her with compliments in the comments section.
+Quite a few of Brit’s admirers took the time to shower her with compliments in the comments section.

 “This set is so cute looking cute as always Brit,” wrote one fan, adding a heart-eye emoji to the comment.